willemhb/rascal/README.md

-# rascal
+# Rascal
-The first serious version of rascal, a new dialect of lisp inspired by (stealing ideas from) Julia, Scheme, Clojure, Haskell, and Erlang.
+The first serious version of rascal, a new functional dynamic language inspired by (stealing ideas from) Julia, Elixir, Scheme, and Clojure.

+# Features
+* Elixir-inspired syntax.
+* Mostly-hygienic macros.
+* Intrinsic multimethods (every function is generic).
+* Algebraic effects.
+* Others to come.